nicarq/sovereign-sdk/README.md

 ## License

-To protect end-users from potentially insecure and unstable forks of Sovereign SDK, Sovereign Labs is currently reserving the rights to this repository until the SDK is ready for testnet.
-At that point, this repository will be open sourced with an Apache 2.0 license.
+See the [LICENSE](LICENSE.md) file for license rights and limitations.

+The current license remains in effect until the Sovereign SDK becomes production-ready, as deemed by the team.
+Afterward, Sovereign Labs plans to re-license parts of this repository under the Apache 2.0 license as part of its free and open-source "Core" offering.
+Other parts will be re-licensed under a proprietary license that enforces a revenue share for certain features, allowing the company to continue sustainably improving the Sovereign SDK.